animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <td class="icon"><div class="title">
 Tip
 </div></td>
-<td class="content">You can find more information about {sdg-name}'s
+<td class="content">You can find more information about Spring Data for GemFire's
-support for {data-store-name}'s new integrated security framework using Apache Shiro in this <a href="https://spring.io/blog/2016/11/10/spring-data-geode-1-0-0-incubating-release-released">spring.io blog post</a>.</td>
+support for GemFire's new integrated security framework using Apache Shiro in this <a href="https://spring.io/blog/2016/11/10/spring-data-geode-1-0-0-incubating-release-released">spring.io blog post</a>.</td>